-Famous as the Free State of Saxony capital, Dresden is situated along the River Elbe valley close to the Czech border.
-It is a city that has been destroyed by European wars a couple of times, but has always risen and reinvented itself to some admirable glory.
-It’s a beautiful city that beckons you for a visit!
+Close to the Czech border and famous as the capital of the Free State of Saxony, Dresden is situated along the River Elbe valley.
+Dresden has been destroyed by European wars, but has always risen and reinvented itself.
+Today, it is a beautiful city that makes for a great visit!

 History